 When you use shareholder equity, company cash, investor capital, or policy loan from your Infinite Banking policy, require profitability from that venture.
 Then, set up a contract for repayment as a loan, on a schedule, at interest.

-To further accelerate your EVA, utilize the Infinite Banking strategy to store capital, allowing you to be the bank.
+Utilize the Infinite Banking strategy to store capital, allowing you to be the bank.
 You’ll continue earning interest, minimizing the cost of capital because you’re not interrupting the compounding.

 To determine the best way to implement Economic Value Added, increase your profitability, lower your cost of capital, and utilize the Infinite Banking strategy, book a call with our advisor team today.